 The following diagram shows the packages for implementing this standard.

-The InputSchema describes how the data is presented to the portrayal engine (XSLT processor).
+The InputSchema describes how data is presented to the portrayal engine (XSLT processor).
 The Presentation package includes two subpackages one describing the portrayal catalogue structure the other describing the drawing instructions.
 Drawing instructions are the output of the portrayal engine (XSLT processor)

 The SymbolDefinitions package describes the graphic primitives used for portrayal.